Skip to content

 In a perfect world, all your association’s members would attend your conference, read every piece of content that you offered them, and be ready to volunteer or mentor at any time to further the profession, the industry, or your organization’s initiatives.

 Many organizations take the classic approach to member engagement: When a member joins, the association welcomes them to the organization.
-Yearly, they spend time with them at the annual conference.
-They’ll make sure members receive their monthly, weekly, daily newsletter, and when the time is right, they will remind them that it’s time to renew – and repeat every year.
+Yearly, they might spend time with them at the annual conference.
+Monthly, weekly, or daily, they might send out a newsletter.
+And (usually annually), when the time is right, they’ll remind them it’s time to renew.
+And this cycle repeats every year.

 While this can work for some members, it’s not the best member engagement strategy.
 It also leaves you and your organization in the dark about each member’s engagement levels.

-Many associations will rank members simply based on tenure.
-Of course, renewing over and over again is one good indicator of loyalty and involvement, but there are plenty of other indicators you might be missing, like attending an event, reading resources on your website, or contributing in your online member community.
+Other associations might rank members based on tenure.
+And while renewing over and over again is one good indicator of loyalty and involvement, it’s not really a real-time measurement of whether a member is engaged.
+There are plenty of other indicators you might be missing, like attending an event, reading resources on your website, or contributing in your online member community.

 What is Engagement Scoring for Associations?